Jchea15/site_cs109/Models.md

 Abstinence is the best policy
 -------------

 While the model performed well, it can be improved.
 The model predicts based upon the probabilities that a given patient is of a certain diagnosis.
 This means that a certain patient can be misdiagnosed if they are even just above the probability threshold for a given diagnosis.
-As the model has a decent variance, it is likely that a small number of patients with diagnosis proabilities' near the threshold will be misdiagnosed.
-When it comes to medical misdaignoses, this can lead to significant uncessary expenses, and should be minimized.
+As the model has a decent variance, it is likely that a small number of patients with diagnosis probabilities' near the threshold will be misdiagnosed.
+When it comes to medical misdiagnoses, this can lead to significant unnecessary expenses, and should be minimized.

 Thus, we implemented a version of the model that is able to abstain in order to minimize the cost of a diagnosis.
 A misdiagnosis can be extremely costly, whether a false positive or false negative, in incorrect treatment, lack of early intervention, and so on; averaging potential expenditures resulted in an estimate of $12000.
 Abstaining from diagnosis, on the other hand, would incur an opportunity cost of approximately $6850 due to the visits to specialists and conventional diagnosis methods.
 In both cases, the already-paid-for cost of the genetic expression testing was considered.
 The model tests models with varying thresholds and then calculates the costs, outputting the optimum thresholds to minimize the costs.